getnamingo/registry/docs/dns.md

 This guide walks you through configuring the core DNS setup for your Namingo-powered registry.
 It includes creating a hidden master DNS server, which acts as the authoritative source for all zone data.
 Your TLD DNS servers (public-facing) will be configured to receive updates from this hidden master.

 > [!WARNING]
-> This setup is **Required** for proper zone publication and delegation of domains under your TLDs.
+> This setup is **required** for proper zone publication and delegation of domains under your TLDs.

 ## 1. Hidden Master DNS Server Setup